-- Exemption for research involving educational tests, survey, interview procedures or observations of public behavior does NOT apply to research in children, except for research involving observations of public behavior when the Investigator does not participate in the activities being observed.
-The exemption also does not apply to research involving children when information is recorded with identifiers or code linked to identifiers. - Pennington does not conduct research involving prisoners.
-However, the exemptions do not apply to research involving prisoners except for research aimed at involving a broader subject population that only incidentally includes prisoners. - Exempt research categories do not apply to research that involves FDAregulated products (studies using investigational drugs, biologics, or devices for which the FDA has granted an investigational new drug [IND] or investigational device exemption [IDE], or non-significant-risk devices).
+- Exemption for research involving survey, interview procedures or observations of public behavior does NOT apply to research in children, except for research involving observations of public behavior when the Investigator does not participate in the activities being observed.
+Pennington does not conduct research involving prisoners. - Exempt research categories do not apply to research that involves FDAregulated products (studies using investigational drugs, biologics, or devices for which the FDA has granted an investigational new drug [IND] or investigational device exemption [IDE], or non-significant-risk devices).

-3.3.2 Categories of Exempt Research (Pre-Common Rule)
+3.3.2 Categories of Exempt Research

-Unless an exception exists, the following categories of research below are considered exempt research and not regulated by the Common Rule or FDA regulations if approved prior to January 21, 2019.
+Unless an exception exists, the following categories of research below are considered exempt research and not regulated by the Common Rule or FDA regulations.